 Electric kettle OR a stovetop kettle

-Measure the coffee beans: Measure out 1/2 cup coffee beans.
+Measure the coffee beans.
+Measure out the coffee beans.
 (Or, if you're making less than 32 ounces, refer to our coffee proportions chart above.)

 Heat the water to boiling, then cool for 1 minute.
-Measure 4 cups water.
+Heat the water in a stovetop or electric kettle to boiling, then take off the heat for about 1 full minute before making the coffee.
 (Or, if you're making less than 32 ounces, refer to our coffee proportions chart above.)
 Water for French press coffee should be heated to 195°F. This is below boiling, which is 212°F at sea level.
-Heat the water in a stovetop or electric kettle to boiling, then take off the heat for about 1 full minute before making the coffee.
 If you want to make extra-sure it's the right temperature, use a thermometer to check.
 (Or, if you have a fancy newer kettle with custom temperature settings, choose "coffee.")

-Add the water: Add the full 4 cups of hot water to the French press.
+Add the water to the French press.
+Pour the water into French press.

-Steep for 4 minutes: Four minutes will produce a robust brew.
+Steep for 4 minutes.
+Let steep for 4 minutes to produce a robust brew.
 If you want to tweak your French press as you learn its nuances, you may find that different roasts of coffee do better with slightly longer or shorter steeping times.

-- Warm the French Press First: One step we didn't include here, for the sake of simplicity, is warming the French press.
+Warming the French press: One step we didn't include here, for the sake of simplicity, is warming the French press.
 If you have time (and presence of mind) in the morning, heat the water to boiling and rinse out the French press with hot water to warm it.

 More Tips on Making Great Coffee